troglobit/smcroute/README.md

     $ ping -I eth0 -t 2 225.1.2.3

-The TTL is what usually bites people trying out multicast the first time.
+The TTL is what usually bites people trying out multicast routing.
+Most TCP/IP stacks default to a TTL of 1 for multicast sockets, e.g. ping requires `-t 2`, or greater, for multicast.
+This limitation reduces the risk of accidentally flooding multicast.
+Remember, multicast behaves like broadcast unless limited.
-There is a good reason for applications, e.g., ping to default to a TTL=1 for multicast.
-That is to reduce the risk of flooding your network with data, remember multicast is like broadcast in nature.
-Only IGMP snooping aware switches can help mitigate its broadcast effect.

-Traditionally, however, SMCRoute only had the client interface to interact with the daemon.
-To achieve the above two config file lines you have to:
+SMCRoute also has a client interface to interact with the daemon:

-    # sleep 1

-To allow the daemon to startup properly (above) before interacting with it.

     # smcroutectl join eth0 225.1.2.3
     # smcroutectl add  eth0 192.168.1.42 225.1.2.3 eth1 eth2